McInkay/dotfiles/README.md

  ░░░░░░░░░░

- awesome        > awesome wm config and ghost theme bash-all       > bash config files for all bash-no-proxy  > bash config files for when using no proxy bash-proxy     > bash config files for when using a proxy bin            > scripts (will be added to path when used with the bash_profile) bin/fun        > term color, sys info, and other misc scripts fonts          > config for gohu and bitmap fonts
+ awesome        > awesome wm config and ghost theme bash           > bash config files bin            > scripts (will be added to path when used with the bash_profile) bin/fun        > term color, sys info, and other misc scripts fonts          > config for gohu and bitmap fonts